KartikChugh/Giterator/README.md

 ./giterate.sh "C:/Users/User/regression.ipynb" "C:/Users/User/StatisticsRepo/" 6
 ```

 This would create a new `regression.ipynb` file under the `/StatisticsRepo/` directory in a span of six hours, with regular commits in between.
+To work on multiple files at once, run the script concurrently in another shell.

 ## Dependencies
 Just `git` and a Bash shell.